 Before you block out any calendar time, take a full-length official ETS practice test under real conditions.
 Timed.
 No breaks beyond what the real test allows.
 Score it.

 That score tells you everything.
 If you're at 158V/155Q, you need a different plan than someone starting at 150V/148Q.
-Most undergrads significantly underestimate their starting point because they haven't done timed, structured practice — they're smarter than their untrained score suggests.
+Most undergrads significantly underestimate their starting point because they haven't done timed, structured practice.
+They're smarter than their untrained score suggests.

 Your diagnostic score determines how many hours you actually need.
 A student starting 5 points below their target needs roughly 60–80 hours of focused prep.
 A student starting 10+ points below needs 100–120 hours.
 Build the schedule backward from there.